Garbl's Plain Language Writing Guide

 If suitable for your publication, think about including a glossary of technical words and difficult terms.

-technical terms used with nontechnical meanings: Use
+Also, avoid technical terms used with nontechnical meanings: Use start instead of

-Back to
+Back to top

 Don't change verbs into nouns